PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 **STOP**: After *n* steps, how far do you think the particle will have traveled (as the crow flies) from its starting point?
 {: .notice--primary}

 To answer this question, let's generate an animation of the particle and see for ourselves.
 The video below shows a particle, shown in red, taking 1000 steps in a random walk.
-If you're interested in building a simulation like this, sit tight --- we will soon see how to use the software used to generate this animation in the context of biological modeling.
+If you're interested in building a simulation like this, sit tight --- we will soon see how to use the software that generated this animation in the context of biological modeling.

 <iframe width="640" height="360" src="../assets/random_walk_1.mp4" frameborder="0" allowfullscreen></iframe>